 - expanding roles to respond to community demands and service gaps.

-In general terms Councils have two layers of accountability and transparency systems - primary accountability to the local communities whom they serve and accountability to State legal and administrative review systems (and in some instances to Federal ones).
+In general terms councils have two layers of accountability and transparency systems - primary accountability to the local communities whom they serve and accountability to State legal and administrative review systems (and in some instances to Federal ones).
 In many cases the levels of accountability are far more robust than for State/Federal governments.
-For example, neither State nor Federal governments are legally required to have strategic plans or to consult on them as are Councils.
-Another example is a Council's annual program and budget which a Council is required to consult on, and to hold a public meeting.
+For example, neither State nor Federal governments are legally required to have strategic plans or to consult on them as are councils.
+Another example is the council's annual program and budget which a Council is required to consult on, and to hold a public meeting about.
 Neither State nor Federal governments have such requirements, indeed they make a practice of placing journalists in a "lock up" to prevent the public finding out about budgets before they are finalised and delivered.

-A more obvious example is that Councils are legally prevented from having an equivalent of Cabinet meetings held in secret.
-All Council meetings - related to by-laws or other legislative processes or executive decisions such as adoption of budgets must be held in public.
-Rather than holding weekly secret meetings, Councils can only close meetings for a limited number of reasons (such as discussing prices they wish to apply when selling or buying property) and these must be recorded item by item.
+A more obvious example is that councils are legally prevented from having an equivalent of Cabinet meetings held in secret.
+All council meetings - related to by-laws or other legislative processes or executive decisions such as adoption of budgets must be held in public.
+Rather than holding weekly secret meetings, Councils can only close meetings for a limited number of reasons (such as discussing prices they wish to apply when selling or buying a council property) and these must be recorded item by item.
 Council use of these provisions is extremely low (generally less than 3% of all business items).

-Elections remain as the fundamental accountability in a democracy, however for Local Government accountability goes well beyond 4-yearly elections.
+Elections remain as the fundamental accountability in a democracy, however for local government accountability goes well beyond 4-yearly elections.
 Councils are required to publish comprehensive annual reports and are required to include a range of information in the reports by law - including audited financial statements.
-Councils are also required to put certain information on the internet and you will find their annual reports on Council websites.
-The are subject to the Freedom of Information Act.
+Councils are also required to put certain information on the internet and you will find their annual reports on council websites.
+They are subject to the Freedom of Information Act.
 They are also subject to the following complaint/review systems:

-- Internal Review - each Councils is required by the Local Government Act to have its own complaints handling system for general and competition complaints from business.
+- Internal Review - each council is required by the Local Government Act to have its own complaints handling system for general and competition complaints from business.